-There’s no doubt about it that people who have passion and fire in their belly to make change and achieve results through applying the tools and methods, have a greater chance of success with their first improvement project.
+There’s no doubt about it, that people who have passion and fire in their bellies to make a change and achieve results through applying the tools and methods have a greater chance of success with their first improvement project.

 Tools and Methods

 There’s no point handing a footballer a pair of ballet shoes and asking them to ‘get on with it’.
 The same is true for you.
-Understanding of and access to the right tools and methodology is crucial for you to accomplish project success.
+Understanding of, and access to, the right tools and methodology are crucial for you to accomplish project success.
 For example, if you want to understand what causes variation in your process, you need to know how to use and interpret a Control Chart.

 Be a Realist